 Using the list of potential sources developed for each parameter of concern as a base, the steering committee developed a mechanism for determining critical areas for each parameter.
 GIS-based mapping data from desktop and windshield survey efforts, loading calculations, and current and historic water quality data were used as a basis for decision-making.
 Data for each subwatershed are detailed in Appendix E. The steering committee divided into teams to review subwatershed data and develop a criteria list for each parameter.
 For each parameter, each subwatershed was evaluated to determine whether it met each criterion developed by each steering committee team.
 Teams presented their suggested criteria for each parameter to the entire steering committee and the steering committee reviewed, modified, if needed, and finalized criteria for each parameter.
-Each parameter.
-Each parameter.
-Each parameters criterion is detailed in subsequent sections.
+Each parameter team reviewed available data and selected a suite of data they considered most useful for their parameter.
+Each parameter's criterion is detailed in subsequent sections.
 Each subwatershed was scored based on the total number of criteria that were met (1=yes, o=no) and the subwatersheds with the highest scores were prioritized as critical areas for each parameter.
 Appendix E includes these scoring details.